-An air purifier can last 3 to 5 years, or longer if it’s well maintained.
-To get the most life out of the unit, change filters as soon as they become clogged or within the time period recommended by the manufacturer.
+An air purifier can last 3 to 5 years or longer if it’s well maintained.
+To get the most life out of the unit, the prefilter, charcoal, and HEPA filters should be changed as they become clogged or within the time frame recommended by the manufacturer.

 Bob Vila has been America’s Handyman since 1979.
 As the host of beloved and groundbreaking TV series including “This Old House” and “Bob Vila’s Home Again,” he popularized and became synonymous with “do-it-yourself” home improvement.